Simple Lemon Yogurt Cake (New & Improved!)

 Similar to my plum yogurt cake and this delightful lemon syrup cake, these types of easy yogurt cakes are irresistible and morish.

-You can also achieve an incredible moist texture without eggs in my One Bowl Eggless Vanilla Cake!
+You can also achieve an incredibly moist texture without eggs in my One Bowl Eggless Vanilla Cake!

 This simple lemon yogurt cake, like my lemon curd cake and this simple coconut cake recipe, are great single-layer cakes to serve with a cuppa tea or coffee or as lunch box filler’s.